The Foundation for a Meaningful Life

 • Will ELC employees and students be tested for COVID-19?

-Fay will not conduct pooled COVID-19 testing for the 2022-2023 school year.
+Fay does not conduct pooled COVID-19 testing.

 • Are masks required in the ELC?

-As of June 21, 2022, masks are optional for ELC students, faculty, and staff, with the following exceptions:
+Masks are optional for ELC students, faculty, and staff, with the following exceptions:

 • If an individual tests positive for COVID-19, they must remain at home in isolation.
 They may return on day 6 after a positive test if they are asymptomatic, but they must be cleared by the school nurse, and they must wear a mask for the next five days.